matrix-org/matrix-hookshot/docs/setup.md

     services:
       - service: *
         level: commands
+  # Allow any user that is part of this space to manage github connections
+  - actor: !TlZdPIYrhwNvXlBiEk:half-shot.uk
+    services:
+      - service: github
+        level: manageConnections
   # Allow users on this domain to login to jira and github.
   - actor: support.example.com
     services: